The Carlos Watson Show

-The Carlos Watson Show is an American talk show produced by Ozy Media, and aired on YouTube and Amazon Prime Video.
-It initially aired one-hundred and nineteen episodes between August 2, 2020 and February 18, 2021 as a self-made show on YouTube, and featured well-known guests like Bill Gates, Neil deGrasse Tyson, Hillary Clinton and Anthony Fauci.
-It was shortly shut down, then came back for a third season of an additional forty-three episodes on Amazon Prime from May 22, 2021 to July 21, 2021.
+The Carlos Watson Show is an American talk and interview series hosted by journalist and entrepreneur Carlos Watson.
+The program premiered in 2020 and features long-form conversations with political leaders, business innovators, authors, actors, musicians, athletes, and emerging cultural figures.

+The series was executive-produced by Watson and OZY Media, with episodes filmed remotely and in studios in California and New York.
+Deadline reported that the show was developed using a pandemic-era digital production workflow that allowed for remote interviews and rapid episode turnaround.
+The show initially aired 119 episodes on YouTube from August 2, 2020, to February 18, 2021, and featured interviews with prominent figures from politics, science, and business.

 An accompanying podcast version of the show is also available, featuring longer, unedited versions of each conversation.
-The show ended when a large controversy surrounding fraud and host and executive producer Carlos Watson and producer Samir Rao precluded any new episodes.
-Watson was sentenced to one-hundred and sixteen months (almost ten year) in prison.
+The show ended when a large controversy surrounding host and executive producer Carlos Watson and producer Samir Rao.

+After a brief shutdown, it returned for a third season of 43 episodes on Amazon Prime from May 22, 2021, to July 21, 2021.

 Format

 Conversations between host Carlos Watson as host and the guest take place entirely over Zoom, on account of the show launching during the COVID-19 pandemic.
 It was taped in Mountain View, California.
 The interviews are longer and more personal than typical talk show appearances, with a single guest discussing their journey to success and their take on current affairs over the course of a single 15-to-30-minute episode.
 The show weaves in archive footage and small tape packages about the episode's guests, acting as a deeper guest profile than the typical talk show appearance.
 Each episode typically ends with a "Rapid Fire" segment.
 The show has also broadcast two live specials: one on the evening of January 6, 2021 after the storming of the U.S. Capitol, and the second to mark the inauguration of President Joe Biden.

-Some exclusives The Carlos Watson Show reported on have been: learning H.E.R. used to be in a band with Kehlani and Zendaya, David Oyelowo saying he became a born-again Christian at sixteen and how that choice affected who he later became engaged to, and Matt Damon commenting on Jennifer Lopez's relations with Ben Affleck, saying "Oh man, no one's pulling harder than I am...
-They're both great.
-I just want for their happiness.
-They seem pretty happy right now."
+The show generated media coverage for several interviews.
+Pfizer CEO Albert Bourla revealed that former President Donald Trump had told him a COVID-19 vaccine "will help me" with the 2020 election.
+Anthony Fauci discussed how the COVID-19 pandemic compared to the AIDS epidemic and predicted a potential HIV vaccine breakthrough.
+Other widely covered moments included H.E.R. revealing she was once in a band with Kehlani and Zendaya, and Matt Damon discussing Ben Affleck's rekindled relationship with Jennifer Lopez.